 It has been said that John Peel was one of the most influential people in British music.
 Through his brilliant career with Radio 1, a musical taste that defined a culture and his hugely popular Radio 4 show Home Truths, John reached out to an audience as diverse as his record collection.
 He was renowned for encouraging new music from unlikely sources and was uniquely talented and treasured figure in British broadcasting.

-John lived with his family in Great Finborough, a small village near Stowmarket, for over 30 years and his widow Sheila still lives in the family home.
+John lived with his family in Great Finborough, a small village near Stowmarket, for over 30 years and his wife Sheila still lives in the family home.
 He involved himself in local life and was a highly respected member of the local community.

 When John died, tributes arrived from bands, fans and supporters from all around the world.
 As the BBC said “Radio had lost an original voice, musicians had lost a champion, fans had lost a hero and Britons had lost their favourite uncle.
 John Peels death was mourned by teenagers, their parents and even their grandparents.”